bookofproofs/bookofproofs.github.io/_sources/history/18th-century/agnesi.md

 9. Proved that trajectories of two forces acting on a particle move on two opposite arcs.
 10. Developed a method for solving a general equation of the nth degree in a single variable.

-Born 16 May1718, Milan, Habsburg Empire (now Italy).
+Born 16 May 1718, Milan, Habsburg Empire (now Italy).
 Died 9 January 1799, Milan, Habsburg Empire (now Italy).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Agnesi/)